equinor/radix-platform/CONTRIBUTING.md

 ### For **feature request**
 - Brief description of the feature
 - What problem/issue will this solve
-- A sort of Definition of Done - "How should it look when finsihed"
+- A sort of Definition of Done - "How should it look when finished"

 ### When submitting a fix using a Pull Request (PR)